security-force-monitor/sfm-research-handbook-old/en/datamodel/organizations.md

 ### Description

-Type of relationships that exists between two organizations
+Type of relationships that exists between two organizations.

 ### Type of field